BVLC/caffe/README.md

 ## Dataset used
 The network is trained and tested using LIVE database.
-Using all five distortion types in the database
+The framework developed here can train the CNN for all five distortion types present in the dataset.
+Training can be done both for a single distortion type and for all distortion types combined.

 ## License and Citations